 Why Does My Coffee Taste Bitter?
-Causes and Easy Fixes
+(Causes & Fixes)

 Over-extraction, grind size, water temperature, brew time, dirty equipment, or stale beans—here's how to diagnose exactly which issue you have and fix it for good

-Bitter coffee is one of the most frustrating problems a home brewer deals with—because it can have five completely different causes, and the fix for each one is different.
-I've trained over 200 baristas and I can tell you: nearly every bitter cup I've tasted traces back to one of the same handful of issues.
-The good news is that once you identify your specific cause, most of these fixes take less than five minutes.
+If you're asking “why is my coffee bitter?” — you're not alone.
+Bitter coffee is one of the most common home-brewing complaints, and it can trace back to five completely different root causes.
+I've trained over 200 baristas and I can tell you: nearly every bitter cup traces back to the same handful of issues.
+The good news is that once you know your specific bitter coffee cause, most fixes take less than five minutes.

-This guide walks through each cause of bitter coffee—over-extraction, grind size, water temperature, brew time, dirty equipment, and stale beans—with clear diagnostic questions and specific steps to fix each one.
-I'll also point you toward the two upgrades that solve the most bitter coffee problems for home brewers: a better grinder and fresher beans.
+This guide covers every bitter coffee cause — over-extraction, grind size, water temperature, brew time, dirty equipment, and stale beans — and shows you exactly how to fix bitter coffee for good.
+I'll also point you toward the two upgrades that solve the most problems for home brewers: a better grinder and fresher beans.

 What Actually Makes Coffee Bitter: Over-Extraction Explained